Tarun-Kataruka/ThreeBroomSticksInn/README.md

   ## Deployment

-The live deployment of FindYourKick can be accessed at [FindYourKick](https://three-broomsticks.vercel.app/).
+The live deployment of FindYourKick can be accessed at [ThreeBroomSticksInn](https://three-broomsticks.vercel.app/).

-## Project Structure
-The project is organized into three main folders:
-1. admin: Contains the administration panel for managing products, categories, and orders.
-2. kicks: Contains the main frontend application for customers to browse and purchase products.
-3. backend: Contains the Node.js and Express backend API.

   ## Tech Stack